navibyte/geospatial/dart/geocore/README.md

   // Geographical points (lon-lat, lon-lat-elev) using doubles print(GeoPoint2.lonLat(0.0, 51.48));
   print(GeoPoint3.lonLatElev(0.0, 51.48, 11));

+  // Geospatial feature
+  print(Feature.of(
+    id: 'greenwich',
+    geometry: GeoPoint3.lonLatElev(0.0, 51.48, 11),
+    properties: {
+      'title': 'Greenwich',
+      'city': 'London',
+    },
+  ));
 }
 ```

 ## Features

+*Please note that this library is under developement, so classes and their features may still change*.

 The package contains geospatial data structures: